ThatOneMushroomGuy

 • Basics Brawler

-Hello Chives, I'm ThatOneMushroomGuy and I'll be the TA handling your critique today.
+Hello Cruzuki, I'm ThatOneMushroomGuy and I'll be the TA handling your critique today.

 Arrows

-Starting with your arrows your lines are looking confident and smooth for the most part, although there are some visible signs of hesitation in your marks.
-So don't forget to always ghost your marks, and execute them from the shoulder.
-You're keeping foreshortening in mind while constructing your arrows which allows you to make really good use of perspective and the depth of your page, this gives a nice extra layer of tridimensionality to your arrows.
+Starting with your arrows your lines are looking fairly confident and smooth, which helps communicate a nice sense of fluidity in your arrows as they move through the world.
+You're keeping foreshorting in mind while constructing your arrows which allows you to make really good use of perspective and the depth of your page, this gives a good extra layer of tridimensionality to your arrows.

-Your usage of hatching helps you establish how your arrows twist and turn in space and further your own understanding of the tridimensional space these objects occupy, it's good that you're making use of added line weight on top of the overlaps in order to reinforce their depth.
+Your usage of hatching helps you establish how your arrows twist and turn in space and further your own understanding of the tridimensional space these objects occupy.
+As a finishing touch to your arrows don't forget to make use of added line weight on top of the overlaps to reinforce the depth of the overlaps.

 Leaves